jpadilla/emberedux/README.md

 # Emberedux

-What if you wated to use [Redux](https://github.com/gaearon/redux) in your Ember.js app.
+What if you wanted to use [Redux](https://github.com/gaearon/redux) in your Ember.js app.
 Is it even possible?
 Well, yes and this is how it would look.

 WARNING: This is just a silly experiment, don't use it in real apps.